IBMSn121/GAN-paper1/README.md

 A trio of genes in germinal center B cells mediates the pathogenesis of blood cancers.
 ```

 In this work, we analyzed lymphoma-related gene expression and clinical data and identified a regulatory motif of germinal center B cell genes.
-This motif involves a trio of genes and the regulation of two oncogenes and plays crucial roles in blood cancers.
+This motif involves a trio of genes and the regulation of two oncogenes.
+The motif was shown to play crucial roles in blood cancers.

 ## Reproducing step